mnewnham/scotty/README.md

-Visit the main website at [http://scotty.newnhams.com](http://scotty.newnhams.com)

 Welcome to the Scotty Tcl extension for network management

-by Juergen Schoenwaelder and many contributors.
+by Juergen Schoenwaelder and many contributors, recently flightaware LLC.
+This version is forked from theirs

 Introduction
 ---